newjersey/navigator.business.nj.gov/content/src/filings/cosmetology-shop-renew.md

 * Pay the associated fees for the registration renewal

 > **Once completed, you will have:**
 >* A renewed cosmetology shop registration valid for two years.
-It will be mailed to your business mailing address on file
+It will be mailed to your business mailing address on file.

 >**What if don't renew my registration?**
 >If you don't renew your registration 3 months after its expiration, your license will be suspended and you will have to contact your licensing board for reinstatement procedures and associated fees.